STAGE 1

 Further guidance:

 Students might also need to develop other skills and understandings that support their action.
 For example, if students are planning to host an event to raise awareness about an issue that they care about and build community engagement, they are going to need some skills related to hosting an event.
 If they are planning to run a workshop, they may need to look at skills involved in designing an interactive learning experience for their audience.
+If students are doing to collaborate across SES status or successfully navigate intercultural experiences, you may have to identify these supporting skills or non-curricular focused skills to teach and support.
 You might anticipate 21st century skills like systems thinking, leadership, critical thinking, creativity, futures thinking, communication, among others, with dispositions like empathy, problem-solving, and resilience.

 Review the knowledge, skills, and understandings in your unit and familiarize yourself with them because we will actualize them through the next four stages of our Empathy to Impact planning.